tripleee/SmokeDetector-wiki/Privileges.md

 * Associate your chat feedback with your metasmoke account when [you connect your SE account](https://metasmoke.erwaysoftware.com/authentication/status) (this should be done when you sign up, older users may need to do this manually)
 * Overwrite and invalidate your own feedback
 * Use the [autoflagging conditions sandbox](https://metasmoke.erwaysoftware.com/flagging/conditions/sandbox)

+Technically, one of the Metasmoke admins will need to change your privilege entry in the database. _(FIXME: More detail here please?)_

 ### Flagger (MS)
 Everyone who signs up to metasmoke gets this by default.
 This privilege will be revoked if you abuse the system.